anshuman9468/Churn-Prediction-Model-/README.md

 Ready for production deployment with saved model artifacts

 Contact & Support
-For questions, feature requests, or deployment assistance, please contact me through my email or open an issue in the repository.
+For questions, feature requests, or deployment assistance, please contact the data science team or open an issue in the repository.
-emailid-: workwithanshuman9468@gmail.com

 Project Status: Production Ready ✅
 Last Updated: December 2025